Skip to content

 • Clinginess or whining

-What time should my toddler go to bed?
+What time should my toddler go to bed? anchor

 Most toddlers, preschoolers, and young children do best with a bedtime between 7:00 and 8:00 pm.
-Studies show that a bedtime before 9:00 pm leads to better sleep, and they also found that little ones have better behavioral outcomes with age-appropriate sleep schedules.
+Studies show that a bedtime before 9:00 pm leads to better sleep(5), and they also found that little ones have better behavioral outcomes(4) with age-appropriate sleep schedules.

-When you set a bedtime for your toddler, it will typically need to be 4.5-5.5 hours from the end of their afternoon nap, so keep this in mind both for timing naps and aiming for bed.
+When you set a bedtime for your toddler, it will typically need to be 4.5-5.5 hours from the end of their afternoon nap, so keep this in mind for timing naps and aiming for bed.
 Most 2 year olds can only tolerate about 4.5 hours.
 However, as they get older, that wake window before bed can stretch to about 5 or 5.5 hours.

-2 year old sleep schedules
+2 year old sleep guidelines

 I have two sample schedules to share with you!
 Just remember, these are just examples and are not meant to be followed exactly.